Budapest et le Parlement

 4

-At the end of Andrássy, Heroes' Square opens onto the city woods: the Széchenyi baths, that yellow cathedral of bathing where chess is played in 38-degree water, the eclectic Vajdahunyad castle, the Museum of Fine Arts and the Városliget lawns, with the Puskás stadium behind.
-The M1 metro, the continent's oldest, returns you to the centre in ten minutes.
-The flip side: come evening, the district shrinks to its lampposts.
+At the end of Andrássy, Heroes' Square opens onto the city woods: the Széchenyi baths, Vajdahunyad castle, the Museum of Fine Arts and the lawns of the Városliget.
+Sleeping here serves one purpose above all: being at the baths when they open, ahead of the groups.
+The M1, the continent's oldest metro, takes you back to the centre in ten minutes.
+The downside: in the evening the area has nothing to offer and you take the metro again.

 What to see & do in the area